OmarAbuLayla/portfolio_old/README.md

 - **Key Differences in Pitch for Healthy vs. Sick PD (Parkinson's disease) Individuals**
   This project analyzed vocal pitch data to explore differences between healthy individuals and those with Parkinson's Disease (PD).
 Using Python and libraries like Pandas, Matplotlib, and Seaborn, the dataset was processed and visualized to identify patterns in pitch frequency.
 The analysis highlighted distinctive vocal characteristics in PD patients, emphasizing the potential use of pitch-related metrics in early diagnosis and disease monitoring.
   Full project code is available [here](https://github.com/OmarAbuLayla/portfolio/blob/main/projects/Parkinsons).

+  - **Breast Cancer Dataset Exploration**
+  In this project, I worked with a Breast Cancer dataset to analyze and explore the relationship between various tumor characteristics and their diagnosis (Benign or Malignant).
+By utilizing Python libraries such as Seaborn and Matplotlib, I created a series of visualizations, including bar plots, heatmaps, and correlation matrices, to identify key patterns in the data.
+  The project involved:
+  - Visualizing tumor features such as size, shape, and texture.
+  - Comparing the characteristics of Benign and Malignant tumors.
+  - Using statistical analysis to uncover correlations between tumor features and diagnosis.
+  - Laying the groundwork for developing machine learning models to classify tumors based on these characteristics.

+  The insights gained from this analysis provide a strong foundation for future predictive modeling and healthcare-related data science applications.
+  Full project code is available [here](https://github.com/OmarAbuLayla/portfolio/blob/main/projects/BreastCancer%20Analysis.py).